 Some 500 people worked on the project, and on June 22, 1907, exactly one year after the devastating fire, the new attractions opened.
 More than 1,200 people attended the opening ball, and thousands more watched outside as the Casino and Boardwalk were illuminated by thousands of white lights.

 A few months after the opening gala, construction began on the Boardwalk’s first thrill ride, the L.A.
 Thompson Scenic Railway which opened in 1908.
 The four-minute coaster ran on one mile of wooden track and cost $35,000 to build.

 In 1911 European woodcarver Charles I.D.
 Looff delivered a new merry-go-round, complete with hand-carved horses and two chariots.
 The carousel and its original 342-pipe, 1894 Ruth Und Sohn band organ is still in operation.

 It was Looff’s son, Arthur, who convinced the Boardwalk to replace the Scenic Railway ride to make way for a “modern” wooden roller coaster.
-The Giant Dipper coaster opened in 1924 and soon became the park’s most popular ride; in 2007 the Dipper’s ridership will reach 55 million.
+The Giant Dipper coaster opened in 1924 and soon became the park’s most popular ride; the Dipper’s ridership is now more than 60 million.

-Also in 1924, the first of many Miss California Pageants was held at the Boardwalk.
+Also in 1924, the first of many Miss California Pageants was held at the Boardwalk and Cocoanut Grove.
 The first winner, Faye Lanphier, went on to become Miss America.
-During the 1930s and 1940s, business at the amusement park declined due to the Depression and concerts with some of the biggest names of the big band era: Artie Shaw, Benny Goodman, Lawrence Welk, and many other top name performers played at the Boardwalk's Cocoanut Grove.
+Concerts featuring some of the biggest names of the big band era: Artie Shaw, Benny Goodman, Lawrence Welk, and many other top name performers played at the Boardwalk's Cocoanut Grove.

 The 1950s and 1960s brought a Cocoanut Grove renovation and the addition of more Boardwalk thrill rides such as the Wild Mouse, Autorama, and Tilt-A-Whirl.